 Congenital deaf-blindness: which means “born with” or “present from birth”.
-So, we use this term when someone is born with hearing and vision problem.
+So, we use this term when someone is born with hearing and vision problems.
 This may happen when a baby contracts a disease or suffers an injury that results in loss of vision and hearing.
-It is the most difficult challenge for the individuals one.
+It is the most difficult challenge for individuals.

 It can be caused by these following ways: